 The online application deadline has ended.
 If you missed the deadline, you may inquire about submitting a late application by contacting the HSO office at firstname.lastname@example.org

-The next competition will be held during the 2017-2018 academic year.
+The next competition will be held during the 2019-2020 academic year.
+Specific dates to be updated summer of 2019.

 Winner(s) must be available to rehearse with the orchestra during these dates:

-All rehearsal times 7-9:30pm, subject to change, locations TBA
+Rehearsal times typically 7-9:30pm, subject to change, locations TBA

 Hopkins Symphony Orchestra oboist Hernan del Aguila (JHU ’08) created the Hopkins Concerto & Aria Competition in 2007-08, as a student-run program intended to give Johns Hopkins University students not majoring in music a chance “to further their musical studies, gain experience in auditioning for professional musicians, and receive public recognition for their work.”
 Initially, the prize was a performance with the Hopkins Symphony Chamber Orchestra.
 Winner/s are now invited to play with the Symphony Orchestra, or the Concert Orchestra when applicable.